XRootD

 This configuration enables flat authorization access on the storage to members

-group,, i.e. all users will have read and write
+of the WLCG VO with the /wlcg group,, i.e. all users will have read and write

-access to the data at /data/grid/wlcg
+access to the data at /data/grid/wlcg.

 - WLCG JWT compliance testbed